ethz-coss/ethz-coss.github.io/_talks/Mario_Paolucci.md

 ---
-name: Agent-Based Social Simulation —  The Dream and the Reality
+name: Agent-Based Social Simulation - The Dream and the Reality
 speakers:
-  - Mario Paolucci (v)
+  - Mario Paolucci
 categories:
   - Presentation
 ---

-Agent-Based Social Simulation —  The Dream and the Reality
+Agent-Based Social Simulation - The Dream and the Reality